 (B) Requests for emission reduction credit banking must be submitted within the 2 year (24 calendar month) contemporaneous time period immediately following the actual emission reduction.
 (The actual emission reduction occurs when the airshed experiences the reduction in emissions, not when a permit is issued or otherwise changed).

-(b) Banked emission reduction credits are protected during the banked period from rule required reduction, if the Department receives the emission reduction credit banking request before the Department submits a notice of a proposed rule or plan development action for publication in the Secretary of State's bulletin.
-The Commission may reduce the amount of any banked emission reduction credit that is protected under this section, if the Commission determines the reduction is necessary to attain or maintain an ambient air quality standard.
+(b) Banked emission reduction credits are protected during the banked period from rule required reduction, if DEQ receives the emission reduction credit banking request before DEQ submits a notice of a proposed rule or plan development action for publication in the Secretary of State's bulletin.
+The EQC may reduce the amount of any banked emission reduction credit that is protected under this section, if the EQC determines the reduction is necessary to attain or maintain an ambient air quality standard.

 (c) Emission reductions must be in the amount of ten tons per year or more to be creditable for banking, except as follows: